SAVE USD1,000 ON ARCTIC CRUISES IN 2018

 In Canada, the Aurora Borealis (Northern Lights) dances across the sky from August till April, giving you the widest time frame to catch this amazing sight.

 We really want to help you experience the magic of The Arctic, to be immersed in the vastness, to be astounded by the wildlife, and to be inspired by the human determination to explore and succeed.
+We are unmatched with experience when it comes to roaming around arctic regions.
+We take you to lands where survival is tough.
+We choose travel operators with creativity, and years of experience, to make sure your expedition is really cool.
+Our polar travel specialists are always with you throughout the expedition, guiding your way through the ice.

 Wildlife, history, and all encompassing skies crown the never ending landscapes.
 Reminders of exploration, trading outposts and even Cold War era bases, lie throughout.
 The area has huge amounts of wildlife which, due